Birthways Lactation Services

 Allow for easier digestion and fewer allergies

 "I like to motivate, and see moms and babies attach

 and then take off on their own.
 It’s very rewarding to

 Watch a video: See how Sara and our other lactation

 consultants offer exceptional care to moms on Birthways.

 Here to help

 Here at Birthways, we know those things, but we also know that breastfeeding can sometimes be downright frustrating.
 So we don’t just throw statistics and information at you, and then send you on your way.
 We take the time to sit down with you and walk you through how to nourish your baby, because we want both of you to be happy.

 We spend time with you during your hospital stay to make sure everyone is getting the hang of things.
 We have you come back to the hospital a few days after being discharged so that we can see how things are going.
-We also have a mother/baby help line available (515-233-7525) Monday-Friday from 9am-4pm in case a question comes up that you don’t have the answer to.
+We also recommend the Breastfeeding Hotline (800-994-9662) Monday-Friday from 8 am - 5 pm in case a question comes up that you don’t have the answer to.